This is how a healthy diet helps you have a healthier heart: what it includes

 However, he highlighted that the study had some limitations that could have affected the results, including that as it was an observational study, an association between a healthy diet and a healthier heart could be demonstrated, but you can’t talk about cause and effect.

-In addition, the study relied on the participants’ memory of what they ate and did not control for other factors that could have affected the function and structure of the heart as well.
+In addition, the study relied on the participants’ memory of what they ate and did not control for other factors that may have affected the function and structure of the heart as well.

 Physical exercise and good nutrition, keys to a healthy heart.
 Photo Shutterstock.